KlementMultiverse/KlementMultiverse/README.md

 ## What I'm Doing

-I co-founded **Netanel Systems** — an AI company where every function runs on agents.
+Testing Virtual company **Netanel Systems** — an AI native company where every function runs on agents.
 Engineering, content, QA, delivery — all autonomous.
 No human in the loop unless something breaks.

 Right now I'm deep in: